 A table shows the number of aged care providers, services and places for each type of aged care services.
 The largest number of aged care providers was for home support, with 1,456 organisations.
 Residential care had the second largest number of service organisations, 886, and had the largest number of places of any type of aged care service.

 Some aged care programs are allocated a set number of government-funded places.
 An allocated place becomes operational when it is made available for someone to take it up.

-- There were almost 201,000 places in residential care at 30 June 2017.
-The 3 largest states—New South Wales, Victoria and Queensland—collectively accounted for about four-fifths of these places.
+- There were around 207,100 places in residential care at 30 June 2018.
+The 3 largest states—New South Wales, Victoria and Queensland—collectively accounted for about four-fifths of these places (79%).

-- Short-term restorative care was introduced in 2017 with 400 places, alongside the existing transition care program which offered 4,019 places.
-The 3 largest states accounted about four fifths of these places.
+- Short-term restorative care was introduced in 2017 with 400 places, which increased to 475 places at 30 June 2018.
+The transition care program offered 4,060 places at 30 June 2018, with the 3 largest states accounting for just over three-quarters of these places (77%).

-- Multi-purpose services delivered care through 3,636 places and the National Aboriginal and Torres Strait Islander Flexible Aged Care Program through 820 places.
-More than 2 in 5 places in this program were operational in Northern Territory (43%).
+- Multi-purpose services delivered care through 3,624 places and the National Aboriginal and Torres Strait Islander Flexible Aged Care Program through 860 places.
+Around 2 in 5 places in this program were operational in the Northern Territory (41%).

 A stacked bar graph shows the number of available places for each aged care program type by state and territory.
-The majority of aged care places were in residential care, and the larger states had more places than smaller states and territories.
+The majority of aged care places were in residential care, and the larger states, such as New South Wales and Victoria had more places than smaller states and territories.

 In the next section you can explore more about places in residential aged care and flexible care, such as their geographical distribution.